Miyakawa Sae: Junior gymnastics career

-Senior career
+Senior gymnastics career

 2015

 Miyakawa's senior international debut was the WOGA Classic.
 She finished sixth in the all-around with a score of 54.350, and she won a silver medal on vault, finished fourth on uneven bars and seventh on floor exercise.
 She finished seventh in the all-around at the Japanese National Championships, and she finished sixth all-around at the NHK Cup.
 At the Japanese Individual Event Championships, Miyakawa won the gold medal on vault with a 14.925 average and finished fifth on floor exercise.
 She was then named to the Japanese team for the 2015 World Championships along with Natsumi Sasada, Aiko Sugihara, Asuka Teramoto, Yuki Uchiyama, and Sakura Yumoto.
 At the 2015 Asian Championships, Miyakawa and the Japanese team won the gold medal by almost a point over China.
 Miyakawa won a silver medal on vault behind Wang Yan with a 14.812 average, and she won a bronze on floor exercise with a score of 13.600.
 At the 2015 World Championships, the Japanese team finished in fifth.
 In the floor exercise event final, Miyakawa scored a 14.933 and tied for fourth with Shang Chunsong.